nithinmohan114/Gitlab-CI/README.md

 # Gitlab-CI
 Setup gitlab CI

-* Continuous integration with python
+**Continuous integration with python**

+Django project with CI on gitlab